On the large-scale geometry of graph braid groups via cubical structures: Graph 2 -braid groups and UP2(Gamma)

-For example, let \(\graf\) be as described in \Cref{figure:example of sip}.
-Then \(\cC(\graf)\) is connected and \(\cM(\graf)\) is of diameter \(1\).
-In fact, the graph \(\graf\) is a typical example of a family of graphs, called \emph{bunches of grapes}, with \(\diam(\cM(\graf))=1\), which will be dealt with in the next section. \end{example}

-To exploit \(UP_2(\graf)\), by \Cref{Lem:UP2empty}, \(\graf\) must contain a pair of disjoint cycles.
-In this situation, \Cref{Lem:UP_2Special} further implies that \(UD_2(\graf)\) lies in the subclass \(\cY_{(0)}\).
-Motivated by \Cref{definition:Ymax hierarchy}, we thus introduce an analogous hierarchy on \(\graphs\), organized according to how well \(UP_2(\graf)\) embeds into \(UD_2(\graf)\).
+Motivated by \Cref{definition:Ymax hierarchy}, we introduce an analogous hierarchy on \(\graphs\), organized according to how well \(UP_2(\graf)\) embeds into \(UD_2(\graf)\).
 Since the effect of removing leaves from the underlying graph on graph \(2\)-braid groups was analyzed in the previous section, we exclude that case here as well.